isdsucph/isds2021/src/content/page/timeplan.md

 - Office hour, optional: 16-17 (booking system will come)

 The complete schedule of sessions is listed below with title, lecturer and links to material.
 Unless otherwise specified, the teaching will use the hours specified above.
-See [practical information](/isds2021/page/practical/) for where lectures and exercises take place.
+See [practical information](/isds2021/page/practical/) for where lectures and exercise classes take place.

 <br />